Anna Thonis

 Contact

 I am also broadly interested in science communication, outreach, and public speaking.
-As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aim to improve on these skills in order to faciliate my future efforts in conserving species.
-I love giving public talks on herpetological conservation, conservation broadly, field work, and more.
-If you're interested in having me as a speaker, please email me (my contact information is at the bottom of this page).
+As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aimed to improve on these skills in order to faciliate my future efforts in conserving species.
+I love giving public talks on herpetology, conservation, and field work, and look forward to any public speaking and outreach opportunities that come my way!

-If you're interested in seeing some photos from the field, please check out my Instagram @annainthefield.
+If you're interested in seeing some photos from the field, please check out my Instagram @annainthefield or my Field Photos page on this website!

 I am also broadly interested in science communication, outreach, and public speaking.
-As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aim to improve on these skills in order to faciliate my future efforts in conserving species.
-I love giving public talks on herpetological conservation, conservation broadly, field work, and more.
-If you're interested in having me as a speaker, please email me (my contact information is at the bottom of this page).
+As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aimed to improve on these skills in order to faciliate my future efforts in conserving species.
+I love giving public talks on herpetology, conservation, and field work, and look forward to any public speaking and outreach opportunities that come my way!

-If you're interested in seeing some photos from the field, please check out my Instagram @annainthefield.
+If you're interested in seeing some photos from the field, please check out my Instagram @annainthefield or my Field Photos page on this website!

 Contact Me